(See also Overview of Thyroid Function.)

-History of an antecedent viral URI is common.
-Histologic studies show less lymphocytic infiltration of the thyroid than in Hashimoto’s thyroiditis or silent thyroiditis, but there is characteristic giant cell infiltration, PMNs, and follicular disruption.
+History of an antecedent viral upper respiratory infection is common.
+Histologic studies show less lymphocytic infiltration of the thyroid than in Hashimoto thyroiditis or silent lymphocytic thyroiditis, but there is characteristic giant cell infiltration, polymorphonuclear lymphocytes, and follicular disruption.

-There is pain in the anterior neck and fever of 37.8° to 38.3° C. Neck pain characteristically shifts from side to side and may settle in one area, frequently radiating to the jaw and ears.
+There is pain in the anterior neck and fever.
+Neck pain characteristically shifts from side to side and may settle in one area, frequently radiating to the jaw and ears.
 It is often confused with dental pain, pharyngitis, or otitis and is aggravated by swallowing or turning of the head.
 Symptoms of hyperthyroidism are common early in the disease because of hormone release from the disrupted follicles.
 There is more lassitude and prostration than in other thyroid disorders.
 On physical examination, the thyroid is asymmetrically enlarged, firm, and tender.

 Discomfort is treated with high doses of aspirin or NSAIDs.
-In severe and protracted cases, corticosteroids (eg, prednisone 30 to 40 mg po once/day, gradually decreasing the dose over 3 to 4 wk) eradicate all symptoms within 48 h.
+In moderately symptomatic cases, corticosteroids (eg, prednisone 15 to 30 mg orally once a day, gradually decreasing the dose over 3 to 4 weeks) eradicate all symptoms within 48 hours.

-Bothersome hyperthyroid symptoms may be treated with a short course of a β -blocker.
+Bothersome hyperthyroid symptoms may be treated with a short course of a beta-blocker.
 If hypothyroidism is pronounced or persists, thyroid hormone replacement therapy may be required, rarely permanently.

-Manifestations are usually fever, neck pain, and an enlarged, tender thyroid.
+Manifestations of subacute thyroiditis are usually fever, neck pain, and an enlarged, tender thyroid.

-Patients are initially hyperthyroid, with low TSH and elevated free T 4 ; they sometimes then become transiently hypothyroid, with high TSH and low free T 4 .
+Patients are initially hyperthyroid, with low levels of thyroid-stimulating hormone (TSH) and elevated free thyroxine (T4); they sometimes then become transiently hypothyroid, with high TSH and low free T4.

-Treatment is with NSAIDs plus sometimes corticosteroids and/or a β-blocker.
+Treatment is with nonsteroidal anti-inflammatory drugs plus sometimes corticosteroids and/or a beta-blocker.